da99/moron_text/README.md

     SHOW TO USER :
     I hate oranges.
 Blah!

-    WHEN SELECTION IS : last
+    WHEN SELECTION IS : LAST
     SHOW TO USER :
     Cool.
 I never heard of such fruit.